Reinforcement learning (RL)

 Other taxonomies include:

-- On-policy learning which uses a policy while learning how to optimize it, can be thought of as learning on the job.
+- On-policy learning: "I can only learn from my own actions".
+Uses own policy while learning how to optimize it, can be thought of as learning on the job.
 The agent uses the best policy they have every time they take an action.
-Meanwhile in off-policy methods, which have 2 policies, one learning policy (e.g. some other agent's policy or an $ε$-greedy policy) and one operation policy (the target policy you learn to be optimal).
-Here, one can learn the optimal policy without necessarily knowing it i.e. via using suboptimal policies intermediately.

-- Episodic tasks, which involve tasks with have a finite horizon \(T\) which is often a random variable and non-episodic/continuing tasks, where the tasks which continue without limit.
+- Episodic tasks have a finite horizon \(T\) which is often a random variable.

-- Value-based methods, which involve learning the state/action-value functions which give an implicit policy, or policy-based methods which do not rely on an intermediate value function and learn an explicit policy, and actor-critic methods which learn and use both an explicit value function and a policy.
+- Policy-based methods which do not rely on an intermediate value function and learn an explicit policy.

 Resources